ekourkchi/inclinet_project/README.md

 - To increase the accuracy of the results, we catalog the median of at least three different measurements performed by different users.
 - Users may reject galaxies for various reasons and leave comments with the aim of avoiding dubious cases.

 The uncertainties on the measured inclinations are estimated based on the statistical scatter in the reported values by different users.
-Fig. 2 illustrates the distribution of labels, where `J` and `F` labels reject and face-on galaxies, respectively.
+Fig. 2 illustrates the distribution of labels, where `J` and `F` label rejected and face-on galaxies, respectively.
 Numbers indicate the inclination angle of galaxies from face-on in degrees.
-As seen, out of 19,907, ~22% are rejected for various astronomical reasons and ~8% are face-on thus not acceptable for our original research purpose.
+As seen, out of 19,907 galaxies, ~22% are rejected for various astronomical reasons and ~8% are face-on thus not acceptable for our original research purpose.

 ![Fig2](https://user-images.githubusercontent.com/13570487/135530645-28f40a5f-79e0-4d01-8307-2ce91d2d1e0c.png)